Why Socialists in America Are Excited

 There is a specific, fundamental reason: It is because they ignore God.
 They ignore God’s law.

 God has an economic system that benefits everyone.
-It is built around private property ownership, responsible stewardship and stable families.
-It minimizes taxation, bureaucratic bloat and governmental imposition in order to maximize freedom.
+It is built around private property ownership, responsible stewardship, and stable families.
+It minimizes governmental imposition in order to maximize freedom.
 He has a system for helping the poor.
 It is based on individual responsibility and private charity.

 God created the family to encourage industry and to ensure that everyone’s needs are taken care of.
 Many of His laws protect and promote family, but for those few who fall outside that structure, God even has a limited system of centrally run welfare to ensure they are not neglected.
 You can read about it in our article “A New World Economy.”